-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
+Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
 Revenue is measured at the fair value of the consideration received or receivable.
-The following specific recognition criteria must also be met before revenue is recognized:
+Conditions and methods for the recognition of various types of revenue are listed below: